Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 This walkthrough demonstrates most Mininet commands, plus its typical usage in concert with the Wireshark dissector.

-It assumes that your base system is the Mininet VM, or a native install with all !OpenFlow tools and Mininet installed.
+It assumes that your base system is the Mininet VM, or a native install with all OpenFlow tools and Mininet installed.

 The entire walkthrough should take under an hour.